- What personal information we obtain

-The Council is registered (Z581464X) with the Information Commissioner’s Office (ICO) as a Data Controller.
-We are committed to processing personal data in accordance with the GDPR principles, which ensure the safe processing of personal data.
+The council is registered (Z581464X) with the Information Commissioner’s Office (ICO) as a Data Controller.
+We are committed to processing personal data in accordance with the General Data Protection Regulation (GDPR) principles, which ensure the safe processing of personal data.
 We are a public authority and have a nominated Data Protection Officer, whose details you can find below in our contact information section.

 What personal information we obtain

-Our ICO registration entry describes in general terms the purposes, the categories of personal data and the categories of the recipients, you can view our entry details on the ICO website, see entry Z581464X This entry applies to all Council staff and members of the public.
+Our ICO registration entry describes in general terms the purposes, the categories of personal data and the categories of the recipient.
+You can view our entry details on the ICO website - see entry Z581464X This entry applies to all council staff and members of the public.
 You can see service specific information in the sections below.

 Why we collect information about you